cojegede/quick-cms/Blog/wwwroot/pages/about.md

 I'm also a contributor to projects on [GitHub](https://www.github.com/robertsundstrom), where I also share my own projects.

-This site is, in fact, one of my projects.
-It’s written in C#, and executed by the [Mono](https://www.mono-project.com/) .NET runtime on [WebAssembly](https://webassembly.org/), a web standard, directly in your browser!
-The source code for this app can be found [here](https://github.com/robertsundstrom/blog).
+This site is actually one of my projects.
+You can read more about it [here](/about-site).